Which Tarot card are you?

 The cyclical one.
 Knows seasons end and begin.
 Trusts the pattern even when this turn feels like the worst it's been.

-The major arcana of the Tarot — eight of them, anyway — are personality archetypes drawn five hundred years before personality tests existed.
+The eight cards in this tarot card quiz are personality archetypes drawn five hundred years before the phrase "personality archetype" existed.
 The Magician is the part of you that knows the tools are already in your hand.
 The High Priestess is the part that listens before she speaks.
 The Empress is the part that grows what she touches.
 The Lovers is the part that knows union takes choosing.
 The Hermit is the part that has to be alone to hear.
-The Wheel is the part that trusts cycles.
+The Wheel is the part that trusts the turning.
 The Tower is the part that breaks the lie.
 The Star is the part that hopes after the ruin.
+Most people cycle through all eight in a lifetime — but one is usually sitting at the top of the deck, and this quiz finds the one that's running the show right now.

 What each card actually means

 - The Empress — the cultivator.
-The one who grows what she touches — gardens, friendships, projects, kids.
+Grows what she touches — gardens, friendships, projects, kids, sourdough starters.
 Generative as a default state.
+Empresses know that most worthwhile things take longer than the people around them want to wait, and they do the waiting anyway.

 - The Lovers — the choosing one.
-Knows union is a daily decision masquerading as a one-time event.
+Knows union is a daily decision dressed up as a one-time event.
+Romantic in the operational sense rather than the cinematic one — chooses the person, the work, the city again on Tuesday, again on Wednesday, and considers that the whole spell.

 - The Wheel — the cyclical one.
-Knows seasons end and begin and trusts the pattern even when this one feels like the worst it's been.
+Knows seasons end and begin.
+Trusts the pattern even when this turn feels like the worst it's been.
+Wheels are the friend who, in the middle of your collapse, gently reminds you that you've been here before and you didn't stay.

 - The Tower — the breaker.
-The one whose role is to tell the truth that ends the comfortable lie.
+Their role is to tell the truth that ends the comfortable lie.
 Loved or hated; rarely ignored.
+Towers are the person who says the thing at the dinner table everyone else has been carefully not saying for six months.

 - The Star — the hoper after ruin.
-The one who shows up at the cracked moment and offers water and a way forward.
+Shows up at the cracked moment with water and a way forward.
+Stars are the friend who arrives when you can't even ask — who sits down on the floor with you and doesn't try to fix it yet.

 Is this real Tarot?

-This is a personality quiz that borrows the Tarot's eight clearest archetypal patterns.
-It is not divination.
-The major arcana are public-domain symbolism with hundreds of years of literary interpretation; we use them the way we use Disney princesses or Hogwarts houses — as shorthand for real patterns that exist outside the system that named them.
+No, this is a personality quiz that borrows the Tarot's eight clearest archetypal patterns.
+It's not divination, not a reading, not a substitute for a deck and a quiet afternoon.
+The major arcana are public-domain symbolism with several centuries of literary interpretation behind them; we use them the way we use Disney princesses or Hogwarts houses — as shorthand for real patterns of human temperament that exist outside the system that named them.
+If you want a reading, find a deck.
+If you want a read, take the quiz.